 Dramatic increases in trace metal concentrations, especially those of cadmium and lead after the start of the iron ore export from Saldanha Bay, raised concern for the safety and health of marine organisms, specifically those being farmed for human consumption (mussels and oysters).
 Of particular concern were the concentrations of cadmium which exceeded the lower toxic effect level published by NOAA.
 Both lead and copper concentrates are exported from Saldanha Bay and it was hypothesised that the overall increase of metal concentrations was directly associated with the export of these metals.
 The concentrations of twelve different metals have been evaluated on various occasions in Saldanha Bay; however, the overall fluctuations in concentrations are similarly reflected by several key metals throughout the time period.
 For the purposes of this report, five metals that have the greatest potential impact on the environment were selected from the group.
-These are cadmium (Cd), lead (Pb), copper (Cu) and nickel (Ni).
+These are cadmium (Cd), copper (Cu), lead (Pb), nickel (Ni) and zinc (Zn).

 The earliest data on metal concentrations in Saldanha Bay were collected in 1980, prior to the time at which iron ore concentrate was first exported from the ore terminal.
 The sites sampled were 2 km north of the multi-purpose terminal (Small Bay) and 3 km south of the multi-purpose terminal (Big Bay) and metals reported on included lead (Pb), cadmium (Cd) and copper (Cu).
 Concentrations of these metals in 1980 were very low, well below the sediment toxicity thresholds.
 Subsequent sampling of metals in Saldanha Bay (for which data is available) only took place nearly 20 years later in 1999.
-During the period between these sampling events, a considerable volume of ore had been exported from the Bay, extensive dredging had been undertaken in the Bay (1997/98), and the Mussel Farm and the small craft harbour (Yacht Club Basin) had been established (1984).
-As a result of these activities, the concentrations of metals in 1999 were very much higher (up to 60 fold higher) at all stations monitored.
+During the period between these sampling events, a considerable volume of ore had been exported from the Bay, extensive dredging had been undertaken in the Bay (1997/98) along with the Mussel Farm and the small craft harbour (Yacht Club Basin) being established (1984).
+As a result of these activities, the concentrations of metals in 1999 were very much higher (up to 60-fold higher) at all stations monitored.
 This reflects the accumulation of metals in the intervening 20 years, much of which had recently been re-suspended during the dredging event and had settled in the surficial (surface) sediments in the Bay.
-Concentrations of most metals in Saldanha Bay were considerably lower in the period 2000-2010, although nowhere near levels measured in 1980.
-This closely mirrors changes in the proportion of mud in the sediments, and most likely reflects the removal of fine sediments together with the trace metal contaminants from the Bay, by wave and tidal action.
-Monitoring surveys between 2001 and 2018 indicates that with a few exceptions, metal concentrations had continued to decrease in Saldanha Bay and have decreased from the exceptionally high concentrations recorded in 1999 and 2000.
+Concentrations of most metals in Saldanha Bay were considerably lower in the period 2000-2010.
+This closely mirrors changes in the proportion of mud in the sediments and most likely reflects the removal of fine sediments together with the trace metal contaminants from the Bay, by wave and tidal action.
+Monitoring surveys between 2001 and 2019 indicates that with a few exceptions, metal concentrations have continued to decline over time which is encouraging.

-Sediments were analysed for concentrations of aluminium (AI), iron (Fe), cadmium (Cd), copper (Cu), nickel (Ni), lead (Pb), and manganese (Mn).
-Metals in the sediments were analysed by Scientific Services using a nitric acid (HNO_3) / perchloric acid ($HClO_3$)/ hydrogen peroxide (H_2O_2)/ microwave digestion and JY Ultima Inductively Coupled Plasma Optical Emission Spectrometer.
+Sediments were analysed for concentrations of aluminium (AI), iron (Fe), cadmium (Cd), copper (Cu), nickel (Ni), lead (Pb) and manganese (Mn).
+Metals in the sediments were analysed by Scientific Services using a nitric acid (HNO_3) / perchloric acid ($HCIO_3$)/ hydrogen peroxide (H_2O_2)/ microwave digestion and JY Ultima Inductively Coupled Plasma Optical Emission Spectrometer.
 Trace metal concentrations recorded in the sediments of Saldanha Bay are shown in Table 7.3 and the sections dedicated to each of the trace metals below.